What is Aiglatson?

 In Futures Studies as Applied Knowledge, Jim Dator wrote, “Aiglatson is ‘Nostalgia’ spelled backwards and is a word told to me by Gabriel Fackre to symbolize the yearning for things to come; revering the future; without being disrespectful to the past (remembering that once it was all that was humanly possible), preferring the dreams of the future to the experiences of the past; always desiring to try something new; to go where no one has ever gone before in all areas of human–and non-human, and, soon, post-human–experience.”

-A good way to describe Aiglatson is by referencing the 1939-40 NY World’s Fair, particularly GM’s Futurama exhibit.
-Many world’s fairs have focused on the future, but few had the power of visioning which the GM Futurama exhibit brought to the 1939 world’s fair in NY.
+A good way to describe Aiglatson is by referencing the emotions felt at world’s fairs.
+Many world’s fairs have focused on the future, but few had the power of visioning which the General Motors Futurama exhibit brought to the 1939 World’s Fair in NY.
 The fair as a whole presented an idealistic view of what the future should be with the understanding they had at the time.

-In many ways, subsequent generations, especially in the US but also elsewhere, have been handed a “used future”, one based on someone else’s vision of tomorrow.
+In many ways, subsequent generations have been handed a “used future”, one based on someone else’s vision of tomorrow.
 That is why aiglatson is important for personal and organizational development.
 We must envision our own preferred future or we will end up fulfilling someone else’s dreams while possibly neglecting our own.

 As a strategic futurist, I must know everything I can about…everything.
 Except, research suggests that experts make terrible future forecasters.
 A singular future is unpredictable.
 No one can predict with reliable accuracy anything about the future.
 Once such a prediction is made, the world is exposed to it, and the foundation upon which the prediction was based is compromised – assuming the prediction had any credibility to begin with.